-NOTE 1—Indicates the DS/US payload symbols only.
-Here, one frame preamble symbol and one header symbol carrying the FCH, DS/US-MAP and DCD/UCD are assumed.
-Different values may apply when the frame carries more header symbols using 1/4 cyclic prefix such as the superframe preamble and SCH.
+NOTE 1—Indicates the DS/US payload symbols and symbols for FCH, DS/US MAP and DCD/UCD.
+Here, one frame preamble symbol is assumed.
+Different values may apply when the frame carries more header symbols.

-NOTE 2—Example of TTG set to absorb the propagation delay for up to 30 km and a CPE turnaround time of 10 μs.
-For larger distances, proper scheduling at the BS will allow for absorption of longer propagation delay.

-NOTE 3—Portion of symbol left over to arrive at the 10 ms frame period.
+NOTE 2—Example of TTG set to absorb the propagation delay NOTE 3—Portion of symbol left over to arrive at the 10 ms frame period.

 9.X.4.1 Preamble